-All PGY1s have five, two-week blocks of outpatient medicine based in the continuity of care practice in the Center for Advanced Medicine at The Mount Sinai Hospital.
+All PGY1s have six or seven, two-week blocks of outpatient medicine based in the continuity of care practice in the Center for Advanced Medicine at The Mount Sinai Hospital.
 In addition, all PGY1s are assigned one block of elective time and four weeks of vacation.
 The rotations are designed to provide exposure to a remarkably diverse patient population.

 A typical PGY1 schedule is as follows:

 PGY1 BLOCKS

-Ward Blocks 6-7
+Ward Blocks 5-6

-Outpatient 2.5
+Outpatient 3-3.5

 Night Med 1-1.5

 MICU 1

 ER 1

 Elective 1

 Vacation 1

 The PGY2 year represents a major transition for the house officer.
-During ward blocks, the PGY2 serves as team leader in a supportive setting.
-As PGY2s, residents take greater responsibility for patient care and team leadership.
-They rotate through the Medical Intensive Care Unit, the inpatient floors of The Mount Sinai Hospital and inpatient ward time at Elmhurst and the Bronx VA.
+During ward blocks, the PGY2 serves as team leader taking more responsibility for patient care, in a supportive setting.
+They rotate through the Medical Intensive Care Unit, the Coronary Care Unit, the inpatient floors of The Mount Sinai Hospital and do inpatient time at Elmhurst and the Bronx VA.

-Trainees also have two elective blocks, five two-week outpatient blocks and four weeks of vacation.
+Trainees also have two elective blocks, six to seven two-week outpatient blocks and four weeks of vacation.
 One of the outpatient blocks is spent going on home visits as part of the popular and rewarding Mount Sinai Visiting Doctors, the nation's largest academic home visit program.

 A typical PGY2 schedule is as follows:

 PGY2 BLOCKS

-Ward Blocks 4-5
+Ward Blocks 4-4.5

 MICU or CCU 2

-Outpatient 2.5
+Outpatient 3-3.5

 Elective 2

 Night Medicine 1

 Vacation 1

-Neurology 0.5

 The PGY3 year is intended to further develop leadership skills and extend the resident's knowledge base, complete research projects, and focus on future career transitions.
 Residents spend one or two rotations on the inpatient wards at The Mount Sinai Hospital.
-In addition, they have a block each in the CCU, as the Medical Consult Resident and as the Medical Admitting Resident.
+In addition, they have a block each in the Coronary Care Unit, as the Medical Consult Resident and as the Medical Admitting Resident.
 They spend time at the Elmhurst Hospital Center as senior resident supervisors.
-They have five two-week outpatient care rotations, three elective rotations and four weeks of vacation.
+They have six to seven, two-week outpatient care rotations, three elective rotations and four weeks of vacation.

 A typical PGY3 schedule is as follows:

 PGY3 BLOCKS

-Ward Blocks 3
+Ward Blocks 2-3

 Elective 3

-Outpatient 2.5
+Outpatient 3-3.5

 CCU 1

 Medical Consult 1

-Senior Medical Resident 1
+Senior Medical Resident 1-1.5

 Vacation 1